Primal therapy: Reports

 Over the decades since Janov's first book on the subject, there have been several reports and critiques relating to primal therapy in books and peer-reviewed journals.

 Janov initiated from the outset small-scale research using questionnaires and measures of EEG, body temperature, blood pressure, and pulse from his patients.
-A 1971 Pittsburgh Press article cited a University of California at Irvine study on primal therapy patients that showed a slowing of brain waves.
+A 1971 Pittsburgh Press article cited a University of California, Irvine study on primal therapy patients that showed a slowing of brain waves.
 Janov claimed that primal therapy reduced, in some patients, the frequency and the amplitude of Alpha waves, core body temperature (as much as three degrees) and blood pressure (as much as 30 percent).
 Two Brain Research Institute (UCLA) scientists confirmed that there were brain-wave changes in primal patients.

 Authors Prochaska and Norcross called the research by Janov "largely uncontrolled, non comparative and short term."

 A small uncontrolled outcome study of 13 primal patients showed that 8 were definitively improved on all outcome measures, with 1 bad outcome.
 The authors concluded that primal therapy warrants further study.